-Finally, what many digital nomads have been waiting for will become a reality.
-In the upcoming weeks, the new digital nomad visa will be published and available, and foreigners wishing to move remotely from Spain will be able to start their applications.
+What many digital nomads have been waiting has finally become a reality.
+The new digital nomad visa has been published and is now available, and foreigners wishing to move remotely from Spain can now start their applications.

-What’s next is a complete guide that will show you all the requirements for this new residency, all its tax advantages, and many other legal tips you must know before applying.
+What’s next is a complete guide that will show you all the requirements for this new residency, all its tax advantages (and how you can save money with it), and many other legal tips you must know before applying.